-"These are the best tasting egg rolls you'll ever have.
-They're even better than the one's served at the Asian restaurants.
+"These are the best-tasting egg rolls you'll ever have.
+They're even better than the ones served at Asian restaurants.
 My family just loves them.
-What's even better is that you can use a variety of different meats -- ground beef, pork steak, seasoned ground pork sausage, precooked shrimp -- or prepare them without meat for the vegetarians."
+What's even better is that you can use a variety of different meats--ground beef, pork steak, seasoned ground pork sausage, precooked shrimp--or prepare them without meat for the vegetarians."

 Hmm.
 None of these ingredients are on sale today.

 Sort stores by

 Save money at local stores when ingredients are on sale!